A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Numerical Results

-The last example involves a highly non-smooth domain, named star-based pyramid \cite{LC2024b}.
-This geometry features very sharp corners and edges, which significantly amplify numerical quadrature errors in the time-domain discretization \cite{LGC+2025}.
-The surface is triangulated into 1542 triangles with 773 vertices and 2313 edges.
-The pyramid is filled by medium with $(\epsilon^\prime, \mu^\prime) = (5\epsilon, \mu)$, and the timestep $c\Delta t = 5\mathrm{m}$.
-As illustrated in Fig.~\ref{fig:current} \textit{(right)}, numerical solutions to the TD-PMCHWT on this surface are severely unstable, exhibiting very high growth rates even when the integrals are computed using extremely accurate quadrature rules.
-In contrast, the qHP TD-PMCHWT yields a stable solution with very few quadrature points, corroborating the high efficiency of the proposed method.
+The last example involves a highly non-smooth domain, named a star-based pyramid \cite{LC2024b}.
+This geometry features very sharp corners and edges that significantly amplify numerical quadrature errors in the time-domain discretization \cite{LGC+2025}.
+The surface is triangulated into 2450 triangles with 1227 vertices and 3675 edges.
+The pyramid is filled with a medium characterized by $(\epsilon^\prime, \mu^\prime) = (5\epsilon, \mu)$, and the timestep $c\Delta t = 2\mathrm{m}$.
+As illustrated in Fig.~\ref{fig:current} \textit{(right)}, numerical solutions to the TD-PMCHWT on this surface are severely unstable, exhibiting very high growth rates even when the integrals are evaluated using extremely accurate quadrature rules.
+In contrast, the qHP TD-PMCHWT yields a stable solution using only a small number of quadrature points, demonstrating the efficiency of the proposed method.

-The stability behavior of the classical TD-PMCHWT and the proposed qHP TD-PMCHWT is further analyzed by performing the companion matrix stability analysis.
-This technique was first proposed in \cite{DWB1998}, and recently extended for time-domain integral systems with constant infinite tails (e.g., TD-EFIE and TD-PMCHWT) in \cite{VDZ+2022,LGC+2025}.
-Fig.~\ref{fig:eigen} shows the spectra of the companion matrices for the TD-PMCHWT and qHP TD-PMCHWT systems in the previous three examples.
-The companion matrices of the TD-PMCHWT exhibit eigenvalues clustered around $1+0\iota$, with some shifted outside the unit circle due to numerical errors causing instability in the numerical solution.
-In contrast, all eigenvalues of the qHP TD-PMCHWT reside strictly inside the unit circle with none located near $1 + 0\iota$, demonstrating that the qHP TD-PMCHWT is immune to late-time instability.
+The stability behavior of the classical TD-PMCHWT and the proposed qHP TD-PMCHWT formulations is further examined by means of companion matrix stability analysis.
+This technique was first proposed in \cite{DWB1998}, and recently extended to time-domain integral equation systems with constant infinite tails (e.g., TD-EFIE and TD-PMCHWT) in \cite{VDZ+2022,LGC+2025}.
+Fig.~\ref{fig:eigen} shows the spectra of the companion matrices for both formulations in the three examples considered above.
+The companion matrices of the classical TD-PMCHWT exhibit eigenvalues clustered around $1+0\iota$, with several shifted outside the unit circle due to numerical errors, causing instability in the time-domain solution.
+In contrast, all eigenvalues of the qHP TD-PMCHWT reside strictly inside the unit circle, with none located near $1 + 0\iota$, indicating that the qHP TD-PMCHWT is immune to late-time instability.

+It is worth noting that the late-time stability of the proposed formulation holds for all timestep sizes.
+In the three examples above, moderate timesteps were chosen for demonstration purposes.
+For simulations in the high-frequency regime (corresponding to small timesteps), denser meshes and more accurate quadrature rules are typically required to properly resolve the oscillatory behavior of the electromagnetic fields.
+Under these conditions, fast acceleration techniques become essential to mitigate the increased computational cost.
+Consequently, the robustness of the qHP TD-PMCHWT formulation against numerical quadrature errors becomes even more important, since such acceleration and approximation methods inevitably introduce errors of a nature similar to quadrature errors.